andrewmoles2/rTrainIntroduction/r-data-wrangling-3/r_data_wrangling_3_solutions.md

 2)  Filter for years greater than 2015 and group by year.
 Summarise the avg_vote per year, average duration per year, and the frequency of each group.
 Use `median()` to calculate the average.
 3)  Filter for years greater than 2015 and group by year and rating.
 Summarise the avg_vote per year, average duration per year, and the frequency of each group.
 Finally, pipe to a mutate function, and calculate the relative frequency of each year.
 Use `median()` to calculate the average.
 4)  Filter for years greater than 2015 and group by rating.
 Summarise the median reviews_from_users and the median reviews_from_critics.
 Why are their NA values and how do should you fix them?
+5)  Using your code from part 2, use the pull function to extract the avg_duration, and use the year column as the name.

 ```r
 # your code here